NJUNLP/pydec/docs/_docs/notes/bias-decomposition.md

 ### Configuring by context

-If you need to temporarily use the specified bias decomposition method in a context, use `pydec.using_bias_decomposition_func` and pass in the name of the bias decomposition to create the context. `pydec.no_bias_decomposition` provides a context in which bias decomposition is not performed.
+If you need to locally use the specified bias decomposition method in a context, use `pydec.using_bias_decomposition_func` and pass in the name of the bias decomposition to create the context. `pydec.no_bias_decomposition` provides a context in which bias decomposition is not performed.

 Example:
 ```python